zoraork555/webgl-chain-maker/README.md

 # webgl-chain-maker
-This project uses base WebGL and tools by Ed Angel to create a tool that can make many chain links that can be used to draw.
+This project uses base WebGL to create a tool that can make many chain links that can be used to draw.
 This program implements a visual program with six distinctly colored "links."
 They're called links because they look like links of a chain.
 These links are base links that can be used to create copies.
 There is no more functionality to the base links other than to create copies.

 ## Controls
 The copies can be dragged around the gray background.